-If a Member is disenrolled from a STAR Kids MCO and enrolled in another STAR Kids MCO during an Inpatient Stay, then the former STAR Kids MCO will pay all facility charges until the Member is discharged from the Hospital, residential substance use disorder treatment facility, or residential detoxification for substance use disorder treatment facility, or until the Member loses Medicaid eligibility.
+If a Member is disenrolled from a STAR Kids MCO and enrolled in another STAR Kids MCO during an Inpatient Stay, then the former STAR Kids MCO will pay all facility charges until the Member is discharged from the Hospital, residential substance use disorder treatment facility, or residential detoxification for substance use disorder treatment facility.
 The new STAR Kids MCO will be responsible for all other Covered Services on the Effective Date of Coverage with the STAR Kids MCO.